Nonenforcement by Accretion: The Logan Act and the Take Care Clause

 Date Written: July 25, 2017

 The Logan Act is a centuries-old law designed to bolster executive power.
 Yet Presidents have uniformly declined to don the statute’s vintage armor.
-Countless enforcement opportunities have yielded precisely zero prosecutions; the Act has ceased to function as law in any meaningful sense.
+Countless enforcement opportunities have yielded precisely zero prosecutions; the Act has entirely ceased to function as a criminal statute.
 A recent resurgence in Take Care Clause scholarship has overlooked this unparalleled passivity.
-Scholars agree that although Presidents may not refuse to enforce statutes on policy grounds, exercising prosecutorial discretion on a case-by-case basis is perfectly permissible.
+Scholars agree that although Presidents may not categorically refuse to enforce statutes on policy grounds, exercising prosecutorial discretion on a case-by-case basis is perfectly permissible.
 The Logan Act’s slow demise offers an important caveat: that laws can be nullified through the repeated use of individualized enforcement discretion.
 I call this previously unexplored phenomenon "nonenforcement by accretion."

 This Article contends that the gradual erasure of an entire statute presents a far greater threat to legislative policymaking supremacy than does the advance signaling of cabined enforcement priorities.
 I highlight the problem’s magnitude by chronicling Presidents’ refusal to remedy even archetypal Logan Act violations in the face of deafening enforcement demands.
 I then identify several forces driving the statute’s deterioration.
 The Article also shows that incremental nonenforcement cannot be easily analyzed under conventional Take Care Clause tests.
-In doing so, it unsettles the traditional distinction between policy-based nonenforcement and that anchored in constitutional objections.
-Finally, the piece argues that failing to enforce the Logan Act — a law that modern majorities would never enact — has in fact thwarted long-term democratic responsiveness.
+In doing so, it unsettles the assumed distinction between policy-based nonenforcement and that anchored in constitutional objections.
+Finally, the piece argues that failing to enforce the Logan Act—a law that modern majorities would never enact—has in fact thwarted long-term democratic responsiveness.

 Keywords: Logan Act, Take Care Clause, executive power, nonenforcement, diplomacy, foreign relations, Article II, separation of powers